 The emphasis is on providing practical knowledge of the research process and in preparing students to conduct their own basic research projects.
-Students will leave the course with a better understanding of how to conduct their own research in various fields (criminology, psychology, sociology, political science, social work, etc.) as well as a better understanding of how to evaluate the research of others.
+Students will leave the course with a better understanding of how to conduct their own research in psychology as well as a better understanding of how to evaluate the research of others.
 The course is aimed at those who plan to pursue their education in the social or applied sciences and those employed in such fields as social work, health care, policy analysis, and related fields who wish to enhance their understanding of psychological research.
 The course will prepare students for advanced research methods courses in their chosen fields.